Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 - Tuleap user groups in the form ``project-shortname#user-group-name``

 Most of the time should refer to user groups to ease the maintenance.
-Once you setup the groups, you only have to deal with people management at Tuleap side without having to bother with their jenkins permissions anymore.
+Once you setup the groups, you only have to deal with people management at Tuleap side without having to bother with their Jenkins permissions anymore.

 In the following screenshot you have a good start point in term of permissions management with the default groups defined in Tuleap: